 A variety of peer issues may be significant.
-Perhaps the most common issues occur in the arenas of love, dating, and sex.
-These can include the break-up of a relationship, or the failure to establish a relationship or even to go on a date.
+Perhaps the most common issues occur in the arena of love, dating, and sex.
+These can include the break up of a relationship, or the failure to establish a relationship or even to go on a date.
 Other peer stresses are found in rivalries, conflicts, and harassment or bullying.
 An often overlooked peer issue is perceived tacit approval or direct encouragement to commit an attack.

-School issues typically fall into the categories of academic struggles and disciplinary actions.
-These issues sometimes have profound implications for a student's future, including the inability to get into college, join the military, or pursue their desired career path.
-School issues could also include athletic failures (failure to make a team, being kicked off a team, losing a big game, etc.), or other stresses related to schoolbased activities.
+School issues typically fall into the categories of academic struggles and disciplinary actions; however, some school shooters have no record of chronic academic failure or behavioral problems.
+When present, school issues sometimes have profound implications for a student's future, including the inability to get into college, join the military, or pursue their desired career path.
+School issues could also include athletic failures (failure to make a team, being kicked off a team, losing a big game, etc.), or other stresses related to school-based activities.

-Community issues involve arrests, court appearances, and probation, as well as facing stress at a job, being fired, or experiencing poverty or financial distress (current or impending).
+Community issues involve arrests, court appearances, and probation, as well as having stress at a job, being fired, or experiencing poverty or financial distress (current or impending).

-Perpetrators often experience various kinds of losses, whether when loved ones die or when important people in their lives move away.
+Finally, perpetrators often experience various kinds of losses, whether through the deaths of loved ones or when important people in their lives move away.
 Loss, however, can also take the form of a drop in status or the loss of a hoped-for future.